A Short History Of Messianic Judaism

 With the ever multiplying numbers of Israeli believers, the need for leadership development, sound theological training and equipping for ministry grows more urgent all the time.

-We now have almost 150 Jewish and Arab students in our Bible College programs, seeking to be qualified in Theology, Biblical Studies, Counselling, and more.
-We are pleased to host the largest collection of Christian books in the country, and are expanding all the time to cater for other languages and needs.
-We love to share the treasures of studying the Bible in the land of Israel with others from across the world as well, and have several international students come to spend a year or semester in Israel with us.
+We now have almost 150 Jewish and Arab students in our Bible College programs, seeking to be qualified in Theology, Biblical Studies, Counseling, and more.
+We are pleased to host the largest Messianic library in the country, and are expanding all the time to cater for other languages and needs.
+We love to share the treasures of studying the Bible in the land of Israel with others from across the world as well, and have had several international students come to spend a year or semester in Israel with us.
+Now all our English language courses are online, but we have study tours for those who would like to come and visit in person.

 Show the world you are One for Israel!